 Topology optimization computes the lay-out of a structure: where material should be located to provide a loadbearing structure.
 The criterion is that the material should be fully used; this is implemented by designing for a uniform internal energy density in the structure while keeping the mass constrained.
-The outcome is typically the stiffest structure for the given weight (minimum compliance design), but with an upper bound on the internal energy density.
+The outcome is the stiffest structure for the given weight (minimum compliance design).